Rational points on solvable curves over $\mathbb{Q}$ via non-abelian Chabauty: Generalities on fundamental groups

 the group of tensor-compatible automorphisms of the functor $e_b^n(S)$.
 Likewise define $\Pi_X^{\dR}$ as the pro-unipotent algebraic group representing the functor $S \mapsto \Aut^{\tensor}(e_b(S))$, where $e_b(S)\colon \Un(X \times_L S) \to \Vect_S$ is the fiber functor at $b_S$.

 Given another point $x \in X(L)$, we have path torsors

 Now suppose $L = F_{\pri}$ is the completion of a number field $F$ at a prime $\pri$ of good reduction for $X$.
-As explained in \cite[\S1]{Kim-alb}, via comparison with the crystalline fundamental group, $\Pi_{X, n}^{\dR}$ can be equipped with a compatible Hodge structure and Frobenius action; we will always consider $\Pi_{X, n}^{\dR}$ with these extra structures.
+As explained in \cite[p.~92]{Kim-alb}, the $F_{\pri}$-algebraic group $\Pi_{X, n}^{\dR}$ has a Hodge filtration $F^\bullet$ and, via comparison with the crystalline fundamental group (which is defined over the maximal unramified extension $L_0/\Q_p$ that is contained in $F_{\pri}$, and becomes isomorphic to the de Rham fundamental group after base change to $F_{\pri}$), an action of the Frobenius of the special fiber.
+We will always consider $\Pi_{X, n}^{\dR}$ with these two extra structures, which are compatible in the sense that the Frobenius operator preserves the Hodge filtration.

 As in the previous section, let

 be the metabelianization of $\Pi_{X, n}^{\dR}$.